Pro Bono Service Awards in Florida

 The Florida Bar’s Young Lawyers Division Pro Bono Service Award Nomination Form

 - With nearly 26,000 members, the Young Lawyers Division includes all lawyers in good standing under age 36 and all new Florida Bar members of any age for their first five years in practice.
 The award is given to the division member who best exemplifies the highest ideals of public service.

 YLD Pro Bono Service Award Past Recipients

-- Presented by the Chief Justice, this award is presented for outstanding and sustained service to the public, especially as it relates to support of pro bono legal services.
-See past recipients of the Distinguished Judicial Service Award.
+- Presented by the chief justice, this award is given for outstanding and sustained service to the public, especially as it relates to support of pro bono legal services.

 Distinguished Judicial Service Award Past Recipients

 The Distinguished Federal Judicial Service Award Nomination Form